eProsima/Fast-DDS-docs/docs/fastdds/use_cases/unique_network_flows/unique_network_flows.rst

 ----------

 IP networking is the pre-dominant inter-networking technology used nowadays.
-Ethernet, WiFi, 4G/5G telecommunication all rely on IP networking.
+Ethernet, WiFi, 4G/5G telecommunication, all of them rely on IP networking.

 Streams of IP packets from a given source to destination are called *packet flows* or simply *flows*.
 The network QoS of a flow can be configured when using certain networking equipment (routers, switches).
-Such equipments are typically supporting 3GPP/5QI protocols to assign certain Network QoS parameters to specific flows.
+Such pieces of equipment typically support 3GPP/5QI protocols to assign certain Network QoS parameters to specific flows.
 Requesting a specific Network QoS is usually done on the endpoint sending the data, as it is the one that usually haves complete information about the network flow.

 Applications may need to use specific Network QoS parameters on different topics.

-This means an application should be able to
+This means an application should be able to:

 a) Identify the flows being used in the communications, so they can correctly configure the networking equipment.